Driving in Scotland | A Guide To Rural Roads, Single-Tracks & Passing Places

 • Remember we drive on the left, so never, ever cross the road to get to a passing place.

-• If the closest passing place is on the right, then you must stop, wait, let the oncoming car arrive and use the passing place.
-You then continue slowly to allow the other driver to return to the road behind your car.
+• If the closest passing place is on the right, you must stop, wait, let the oncoming car arrive, and use the passing place.
+Then, you must continue slowly to allow the other driver to return to the road behind your car.

 • Use your lights and indicators.
 Drivers frequently indicate then flash each other to say: “you keep coming, I’ve pulled in”.
 If you’re the one pulling in, then give a wee flash and indicate left.